Filipino9507/czech_yahtzee/README.md

-# yahtzee
+# Czech Yahtzee
- Yahtzee game with extra rules, powerups, server and matchmaking
+ Czech version of the Yahtzee game with extra rules, powerups, server and matchmaking.
+It includes six dice instead of five, which implies different scoring rules, as well as the capacity to save dice rolls, which adds more strategy.

+ Matchmaking using game code generation is the way to play, for 2-4 players.

 # redux-socket.io
 MIT License: